119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Incentives to Scrap Electric and Hybrid Cars

-Canada offers incentives for scrapping electric and hybrid vehicles to promote eco-friendly practices.
+Canada offers incentives to properly scrap electric and hybrid cars.
 These programs encourage car owners to choose proper recycling methods instead of abandoning old vehicles.

 In some regions of Canada, the government offers financial incentives to cover part of the cost of scrapping electric and hybrid cars.
 These incentives aim to reduce environmental damage and recover useful materials.